Empty-sama/Empty-sama/README.md

 - I am A noob WhatsApp bot developer
 - I currently only use Javascript and Typescript although I'm studying HTML
 - Shadow.Inc is my greatest pride⚡✨
+- I love anime
-- I'm willing to collaborate on new projects as part of my leaning experience
+- I'm willing to collaborate on new projects as part of my leaning experience(if you're interested in collaborating dm me)
 - Check my pinned repositories🎗

 <!--